2400/git-lab/README.md

     * Did you get the right output?
 If not, fix your program and try again
     * Add, commit, and push your changes to GitHub (See Workflow above)
     * Go to your repository on GitHub
-    * Are the changes you made online?
+    * Are the changes you made reflected online?
+If not, try again or ask your TA.

     **I encourage you to learn more about Git.
 It is an essential tool for every computer science professional.**
 ----